Grandparent as teacher! Create learning fun on video chats.

 The Opposites Game.

-For a grandchild who is a toddler or preschooler, we sometimes include learning opposites as part of a video chat.
-Prior to the conversation, we gather objects.
-Then during the video chat, we ask the child if they want to play the Opposites Game.
-We “flip” our device camera around so the grandchild isn’t seeing us but seeing what we’re aiming the camera device at.
+For a grandchild who is a toddler or preschooler, we sometimes included learning opposites as part of a video chat.
+Prior to the conversation, we gathered objects.
+Then during the video chat, we asked the child if they wanted to play the Opposites Game.
+We “flipped” our device camera around so the grandchild wasn’t seeing us but seeing what we were aiming the camera device at.

-- Grandpa shows Gram crouching down and Grandpa asks what’s the opposite of “down.”
-The grandchild says, “UP!” and up comes Gram!
-I also do a few more ups and downs, saying the right word as I do.
+• Grandpa showed Gram crouching down and Grandpa asked what’s the opposite of “down.”
+The grandchild said, “UP!” and up comes Gram!
+I also did a few more ups and downs, saying the right word as I did.

-- I hold the iPad and show Grandpa walking slowly through the room.
+• I held the iPad and showed Grandpa walking slowly through the room.
 “What’s the opposite of slow?”
-I ask.
-When the child answers (with or without help), Grandpa then walks fast.
+I asked.
+When the child answered (with or without help), Grandpa then walked fast.

-- We show a full glass … then pour the water out … and ask the grandchild what word is the opposite of full.
+• We showed a full glass … then poured the water out … and asked the grandchild what word is the opposite of full.

-- A “messy” table is straightened as the grandchild watches and figures out it is now “clean.”
+• A “messy” table was straightened as the grandchild watched and figured out it is now “clean.”

-- I do a close-up of my happy face and ask the child the opposite.
-As soon as they say “sad,” my face turns sad.
+• I did a close-up of my happy face and asked the child the opposite.
+As soon as they said “sad,” my face turned sad.

 Around the house.

-Sometimes it seems, we act like the kids really are visiting our house.
+Sometimes it seems, we acted like the little kids really were visiting our house.
 So much to see and learn!

-- I hold the iPad and we watch Grandpa cook a simple recipe.
-We teach what ingredients are and how to measure and follow directions.
+• I would hold the iPad and we watched Grandpa cook a simple recipe.
+We taught what ingredients are and how to measure and follow directions.

 Spanish Bingo.

 I bought this Spanish Bingo game and played it with the kids at their house … and then left the boards and chips at their house and brought the rest back to ours.
-Now during video chats, I can be the “caller” and the kids are the players.
+Then during video chats, I was the “caller” and the kids were the players.

 Finding “the stuffies.”

-Before a video session, sometimes we hide the stuffed animals we have around the main rooms of our house.
-Then when FaceTiming, we ask the grandchildren to help us find them.
-They love doing this!
+Before a video session, sometimes we hid the stuffed animals we have around the main rooms of our house.
+Then when FaceTiming, we asked the little grandchild to help us find them.
+They loved doing this!

-We turn the iPad around so the kids can see the room and then we slowly scan.
-When a child spots Muffy Vanderbear or the squirrel or the horse, he or she will invariably point to their own screen and say, “There!
+We flipped our iPad so the little one could see the room and then we slowly scanned.
+When a child spotted Muffy Vanderbear or the squirrel or the horse, he or she would invariably point to their own screen and say, “There!
 There!”
-We’ll tell the child to use their words so we know where the stuffy is … and we see the child struggling to figure it out and then announce with glee, “On the couch”!
+We would tell the child to use their words so we would know where the stuffy is … and we would see the child struggling to figure it out and then announce with glee, “On the couch”!
 We’d ask where on the couch.
 “Behind the pillow!!!”
-Toddlers and pre-schoolers are so proud and we fuss over how their brilliant use of words enable us to find the stuffy.
+Toddlers and pre-schoolers are so proud and we fussed over how their brilliant use of words enable us to find the stuffy.

 Using videos to teach.